By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Does head elevation help sleep apnea?

 Yes.
 Raising the head 30-45 degrees uses gravity to keep airway tissues from collapsing backward.
-An adjustable base achieves this more effectively than wedge pillows because it elevates the entire upper body, not just the head.
+An adjustable base achieves this more effectively than wedge pillows because it improves the entire upper body, not just the head.

 Can I use any mattress with an adjustable base?